|House Westerling of the Crag|

-So well regarded that Ser Harrold Westerling was asked to join the Kingsguard under Viserys I and rose to the position of Lord Commander.
-After the Dance of the Dragons, Lord Roland Westerling also became one of the original members of the council of seven Regents during the childhood of King Aegon III.
-Many decades later Ser Ormond Westerling participated in the Ashford Tourney.
+Ser Harrold Westerling was asked to join the Kingsguard under Viserys I Targaryen and he rose to the position of Lord Commander.
+After the Dance of the Dragons, Lord Roland Westerling also became one of the original members of the council of seven regents during the childhood of King Aegon III Targaryen.
+Many decades later Ser Ormond Westerling participated in the tourney at Ashford Meadow.
 Their arms were spotted by Dunk among the gathered heraldry.

 A Game of Thrones